Timekeepers: Round 3

 The contestants were shown a 12-hour clock face with a different word at each hour position.
 The host read a toss-up clue whose answer could be formed by combining two of the words.
 Contestants had to respond by naming a time on the clock, using the first word for the hours and the second one for the minutes.
 (E.g. with SHORT at 10 and STOP at 1, the clue "Found between second and third base in baseball" would lead to SHORTSTOP and a time of 10:05.)
 A correct buzz-in answer deducted 10 seconds from both opponents, but a miss cost the contestant 10 seconds.
 No contestant could lose more than 10 seconds on a single clue.

 Two sets of six clues each were played, with a new clock for the second set.

 Round 4

 The host asked a series of toss-ups on the buzzer.
 A correct answer allowed the contestant to steal 10 seconds from either opponent, while a miss cost them 10 seconds.
 If no one buzzed-in on a question, all three contestants lost 10 seconds.

 March Against Time

 The contestant had 60 seconds to answer up to 15 questions, and could not return to passed or missed ones.
-They earned 5 seconds for each of their first five correct answers, 10 seconds for each of the next five, and 15 seconds for each of the last five.
+They earned 5 seconds for each of their first ten correct answers and 10 seconds for each of the last five.
 Earned seconds were not immediately added to the clock; instead, once the round was over, they were added to any time remaining on the clock to determine the contestant's overall score for the day.